guthrielab/MAST/README.md

 ## Running MAST

-To run it, please specify the fastq file that is to be analyzed, and the output directory for the results.
+To run it, please specify the folder with fastq files that is to be analyzed, and the output directory for the results.

 ```
-nextflow run main.nf --data data.fq --outdir outdir
+nextflow run -c nextflow.config main.nf \
+  --data fastq_folder \
+  --outdir results \
+  --reference reference_H37RV.fasta \
+  --primers tb-amplicon-primers.bed \
+  --compare_mutations compare_mutations.py
 ```

 MAST accepts single-end FASTQ files as input.
 The pipeline is optimized for amplicon sequencing data, applying appropriate depth thresholds for filtering.
 Once the reads are cleaned and aligned, MAST trims primers and detects variants.
 These variants are then cross-referenced with the [WHO](https://www.who.int/publications/i/item/9789240082410) catalogue of mutations, and compiled into a report.